ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 ~~~
 {: .output}
 ![Git collaborative]({{ site.baseurl }}/fig/branch5.png
-"Repository with one commit on master and experiment branches"){:class="img-responsive"}
+"Repository with one commit on main and experiment branches"){:class="img-responsive"}

 ## Merging

 Now that we have our two separate tracks of work they need to be combined back
 together.
-We should already have the `master` branch checked out (double check
+We should already have the `main` branch checked out (double check
 with `git branch`).
 The below command can then be used to perform the merge.
 ~~~
 $ git merge --no-edit experiment